The US House of Representatives has passed a measure to repeal a 2002 law authorizing the president to use military force against Iraq.

 Democrats’ campaign to reform AUMF authorities have the backing of President Joe Biden, the White House reiterated earlier this week.

-Senate Majority Leader Chuck Schumer (D-NY) said yesterday he would bring Lee’s bill to the Senate floor before the end of the year, clarifying his support for the first time.
+Senate Majority Leader Chuck Schumer (D-NY) said yesterday he would bring a vote on the repeal to the Senate floor before the end of the year, clarifying his support for the first time.

 Schumer said the repeal will “eliminate the danger of a future administration reaching back into the legal dustbin to use it as a justification for military adventurism.”